chrisliu298/tapt/docs/sprints/sprint3_plan.md

 ## Goal

-1. Be able to train GPT-2 with PPO
+1. Be able to generated reviews given short prompts
-2. Be able to generate sentences with higher quality by using optimized GPT-2
+2. Be able to evaluate generated text (IMDb and Yelp) by training a model using the augmented data
-3. Be able to fine-tune BERT-like text classification models with Yelp polarity
+3. Be able to evaluate generated text (IMDb and Yelp) by human evaluation
-4. Be able to fine-tune GPT-2 models with Yelp polarity
+4. Be able to write clean code and comments
-5. Be able to classify sentiments (BERT)
-6. Be able to generate sentences similar to the training data (GPT-2)

 ## Tasks List